 Ohio sports betting now live: everything users should know about

-Ohio has now legally commenced sports betting across the state.
-Several sportsbook apps launched in the region on January 1, marking the start of legal sports betting.
+Ohio has now legally commenced sports betting across the state, with sports gambling becoming legal in Ohio from January 1, 2023.
+Several sportsbook apps launched in the region on that day, marking the official start of legal sports betting.

 Currently, users can choose from three different options: